makaylalerner/489-final-project/final-project/proposal.md

 ## Second View: Album/Era Profile
 Upon clicking on each album, the next view appears, to look at stats on the album/era level.
 Displays the top three hits from that album, by number of song streams.
 Then, it looks at the average of several attributes (to be determined) on that album/era level.
 A picture of Taylor performing will be displayed here, possibly with a good quote on the top before the data.

-## Third View: Overview of her career
+## Third View: Overview of Her Career
 After clicking through the albums/eras, an overview will be presented, showing the top songs overall and overall statistics.